twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

 After formalizing and standardizing these, the process was smoothed out and deploys became trivial.

 # Stick to boring and simple
-Being clever or using shiny technology is often a good way to waste time for our future selves.
+Being clever or using shiny technology is often a good way to make our future selves waste time.
 This has been well laid out by [@mcfunley's Choose Boring Technology][choose-boring].

 [choose-boring]: https://mcfunley.com/choose-boring-technology